MirelaGTulbure/gaec-lab/content/publication/2015-02-17-RSE-Shendryk-Tulbure-Broich/index.md

 ---
-title: "Mapping individual tree health using full-waveform airborne laser scans and imaging spectroscopy: A case study for a floodplain eucalypt forest"
+title: "Bottom-up delineation of individual trees from full-waveform airborne laser scans in a structurally complex eucalypt forest"
 authors:
 - yurishendryk
 - markbroich